nosqlasia/nosqlasia.github.io/content/post/002-starting-2015-with-a-spectacular-meetup.md

 * KL MongoDB User Group - [https://fb.com/groups/klmug/](https://www.facebook.com/groups/klmug/)
 * Big Data Malaysia - [https://fb.com/groups/bigdatamy/](https://www.facebook.com/groups/bigdatamy/)

 We've popped-up here and there over the past year or so whilst helping with Big Data Week and hosting other cross-over events, but the question of long term value with the NoSQL Asia brand was always a question.
-That is, until recent discussions with the ever-expanding Big Data Malaysia community and their new organizational movements under the leadership of [Daniel](https://twitter.com/wioota), it became clear that there remained an interest and need for the NoSQL Asia group.
+That is, until recent discussions with the ever-expanding Big Data Malaysia community, where it became clear that there remained an interest and need for the NoSQL Asia group.
 As a result of that discussion and the possibility for new partnerships in the future, and renewed interest from the community in the possibility of an all day event, a few of us helping with the group decided to refocus our efforts on clarifying the value of the NoSQL Asia brand.
 For now, we want to ensure that we keep a better record of group activities within the region and content delivered at meetups or curated for relevance.
 What you see now is a temporary holding pattern whilst we better plan for the future, and look forward to sharing more about this at our up-coming meetup on January the 29th, 2015.

 > Discuss the event on [Facebook](https://www.facebook.com/events/1556753981209665/)